Abstract Art and misconception

 However, consider this enormous step in Art History when a complex landscape or any classical style got reduced - abstracted to some basic geometrical shapes.

 And yes, if you do that today, it may not mean much to you, other than some pretty coloured shapes.
-However, you still may see a difference if you had a motive or concept before you started painting, and the composition and choices of colours, mediums, brushstrokes or other application techniques still will mean something special to the artist who has chosen to paint that way.
+However, you still may see a difference if you had a motive or concept before you started painting, and the composition and choices of colours, mediums, brushstrokes or other application techniques still will mean something specific to the artist who has chosen to paint that way.

 Pure shapes: